Update: December 2019

 „We have got to be talking about taxes“ said Rutger Bregman, a Dutch historian that was invited to attend the World Economic Forum of 2019.
 “That’s it, taxes, taxes, taxes.”
 A video recording of his intervention immediately went viral, garnering widespread support from people and organizations across the globe.
 Paying a fair share of taxes, the consensus goes, is a key element of good corporate citizenship and social responsibility.

 In order to help companies report transparently and evenly on their tax strategy and payments, the Global Sustainability Standards Board (GSSB) of GRI has been developing a reporting standard that focuses on tax payments.
-The standard is currently available for public comment and will in all likelihood be published in the course of 2019.
+The standard was published in December 2019.

 What disclosures are reporting organizations required to make?